Malta

 WHY CHOOSE IGA GROUP

-At IGA Group, we are committed to providing the best possible service to our clients, by using our wealth of experience and knowledge to maximise the potential of their business.
-We have years of experience in the gaming sector, both through previous employment with gaming companies, but also through software companies providing technical solutions and also through various consultancy engagements both at a strategic, operational and regulatory level.
+At IGA Group, we are committed to providing the best possible service to our clients by using our wealth of experience and industry knowledge to maximise the potential of their business.
+We have years of experience in the gaming sector, through previous employment with gaming companies, through software companies providing technical solutions and through various consultancy engagements at the strategic, operational and regulatory levels.

-Our expertise covers the whole spectrum of operator activities: legal, finance, operations, online gaming regulation, compliance, AML, technical, licensing, corporate, SEO, support, company formation, mergers and acquisitions and more.
+Our expertise covers the whole spectrum of operator activities, including legal, finance, operations, online gaming regulation, compliance, AML, technical , licensing, corporate, SEO, support, company formation, mergers & acquisitions and more…